 Of course, one drawback of adopting through the foster care system means that you may have a few children placed in your home before there is an opportunity to adopt.
 Roughly half of the children placed with foster parents will return to live with their biological parents, but that timeframe is specific to the biological family’s circumstance.
 The goal of foster care placement is to reunify families because many of the children are coming from homes that have temporary health or financial challenges.
 Many of the children are also part of a sibling group, which may seem overwhelming for a prospective parent.

 Lastly, while not impossible but certainly rare are finding infants in need of a home.
 Most of the children placed in foster care are older, with a median age of 8.
 These children will age out of the system at 18, so any age from infant to 18 is possible.
 Of course, some may consider it an advantage to skip a certain developmental period or would like to have a child that is similar in age to one of their older children.
-In order to get started with this type of adoption, one must become a licensed foster care parent.
+To get started with this type of adoption, one must become a licensed foster care parent.
 Just like private adoptions, this will involve lots of paperwork, interviews, and a home study.
 Once you have been approved to have a child placed with you, there is a waiting period that will vary depending on the type of child you have requested.

 Through the experience of having a child placed with you, you will gain experience parenting and will get to know the child better for when or if he or she will become a permanent member of your family.
 Even if you seek out adoption as the only option through the foster care system, you may still be required by the state to get a license to foster a child in your home.
 This does not mean you will be put in a position to have a child placed in your home when there is no option to adopt.
 Like all relationships, it’s best to be open with your social worker about your needs and desires so that he can do his best with matching you with a child.